crawfxrd/ping/README.md

 ping
 ====

-An implementation of Microsoft's `ping` utility for Windows 7 and later.
+An implementation of Microsoft's `ping` utility for Windows Server 2003 and later.

 ## License